MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-message-create.md

 The `textFormat` property of a message can be used to specify the format of the text.
 The `textFormat` property can be set to **plain**, **markdown**, or **xml**.
 The default value for `textFormat` is **markdown**.

-For a list of commonly supported text formatting, see [Text formatting](../bot-service-channel-inspector.md#text-formatting).
-To ensure that the feature(s) you want to use is supported by the target channel, preview the feature(s) using the [Channel Inspector](../bot-service-channel-inspector.md).

 ## Message property

 The [`Message`](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.message.html) object has an internal **data** property that it uses to manage the message being sent.
 Other properties you set are through the different methods this object expose to you.